magicmq/pyspigot-documentation/docs/scripts/writingscripts.md

 - To make use of any of the managers that PySpigot provides (such as registering listeners, tasks, etc.), they must be imported into your script.
 See the [managers](../managers/usage.md) page for more details.
 - If you are utilizing the API of any plugin other than ProtocolLib or PlaceholderAPI, make sure you specify the plugin as a dependency in the `script_options.yml` file.
 See the [Script Options](scriptoptions.md#plugin-depend) page for more info.

 ???+ notice

     This page covers core fundamentals for writing both single-file scripts and multi-file projects.
 However, writing multi-file projects carries some key differences to be aware of.
 For more information, see the [writing projects](../projects/writingprojects.md) page.

 ## A Note About Jython

 Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
-The PySpigot jar file is quite large in comparison to other Bukkit plugins because Jython (as well as its dependencies) are bundled into PySpigot.
+The PySpigot jar file is quite large in comparison to other Bukkit/Velocity/bungeeCord plugins because Jython (as well as its dependencies) are bundled into the PySpigot JAR file.

 Jython is written such that scripts are compiled and interpreted entirely in Java.
-This means that scripts have native access to the entire Java class path at runtime, making it very easy to work with the Spigot API and other aspects of the server.
-Consider the following example:
+This means that scripts have native access to the entire Java class path at runtime, making it very easy to work with the underlying platform API and other aspects of the server.
+Consider the following example (on the Bukkit platform):

 ``` py linenums="1"
 from org.bukkit import Bukkit